 Michael Pezzullo AO

-Michael Pezzullo AO was appointed Secretary of the Department of Home Affairs on 20 December 2017.
+Michael Pezzullo was appointed Secretary of the Department of Home Affairs on 20 December 2017.

-Within the Home Affairs Portfolio, Michael leads the Department responsible for the coordination of strategy, planning and policy related to issues affecting Australia’s domestic security.
-The Department works with the Portfolio’s statutory independent agencies to deliver national policy and programs in several areas, including law enforcement; counter-terrorism; countering violent extremism; cyber security; countering espionage and foreign interference; critical infrastructure protection; emergency management; transport, civil maritime and aviation security; customs and border protection; trade and travel facilitation; immigration and citizenship; and multicultural affairs.
+Within the Home Affairs Portfolio, Mr Pezzullo leads the Department responsible for the coordination of strategy, planning and policy related to issues affecting domestic security, immigration and borders.
+The Department works with the Portfolio’s agencies to deliver national policy and programs in several areas, including: counter-terrorism; countering violent extremism; social cohesion; cyber security; countering espionage and foreign interference; critical infrastructure protection; national resilience; emergency management; transport, civil maritime and aviation security; customs and border protection; trade and travel facilitation; immigration and citizenship; and multicultural affairs.

-Prior to this, Michael was Chief Executive Officer of the ACBPS from February 2013, having joined the Service as its Chief Operating Officer in July 2009.
-As CEO, Michael was charged with implementing and overseeing reforms in ACBPS’s business processes and systems, and its workforce culture and capability.
+Prior to this, Mr Pezzullo was Chief Executive Officer of the ACBPS from February 2013, having joined the Service as its Chief Operating Officer in July 2009.
+As CEO, Mr Pezzullo was charged with implementing and overseeing reforms in ACBPS’s business processes and systems, and its workforce culture and capability.
 From September 2013, he was the senior official who oversaw Operation Sovereign Borders and the related Joint Agency Task Force.

-Before joining ACBPS, Michael was Deputy Secretary, Strategy in the Department of Defence, having been appointed to that position in January 2006.
-Here, he was responsible for defence strategy and planning, force structure development, the strategic policy aspects of Australian Defence Force operations, Defence's international security relationships, and the delivery of national security programs in areas such as export controls, counter-proliferation and Defence cooperation with other countries.
+Before joining ACBPS, Mr Pezzullo was Deputy Secretary, Strategy in the Department of Defence from January 2006.
+He was responsible for defence strategy and planning, force structure development, the strategic policy aspects of Australian Defence Force operations and Defence's international security relationships.
 He also had oversight of the Department’s ministerial support and public affairs programs.

-In February 2002, he rejoined the Department of Defence as an Assistant Secretary in the Corporate Services and Infrastructure Group (now Defence Support Group).
+In February 2002, he re-joined the Department of Defence as an Assistant Secretary in the Corporate Services and Infrastructure Group.
 In March 2004, he was promoted to the position of Head Infrastructure.
 In July 2004, he was transferred into the newly formed role of Chief Of Staff Australian Defence Headquarters and Head of Coordination and Public Affairs Division.
-Between February 2008 and May 2009 he led the Defence White Paper team and was also the principal author of the 2009 Defence White Paper.
+Between February 2008 and May 2009, he led the Defence White Paper team and was also the principal author of the 2009 Defence White Paper.